Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: WESTERN SETTLEMENTS

-In late 1764 and early 1765, Jean-Baptiste Semer le jeune, now a sturdy teenager, made his way to Louisiana via Cap-Français, St.-Domingue, today's Haiti, with the Joseph Broussard dit Beausoleil party.
+In late 1764 and early 1765, Jean-Baptiste Semer le jeune, now in his early 20s, made his way to Louisiana via Cap-Français, St.-Domingue, with the Broussard dit Beausoleil party, which reached New Orleans in February 1765.
 He followed the Broussards to the Attakapas District, west of the Atchafalaya Basin, and helped establish La Nouvelle-Acadie along the banks of Bayou Teche.
 Jean-Baptiste survived the epidemic that killed dozens of his fellow Acadians in the summer and fall of 1765.
 Aching to hear of the fate of his family, he learned through the Acadian grapevine that his parents had been repatriated to France a few years before and were living at Le Havre.
-He and his father exchanged letters, and in April 1766, temporarily residing in New Orleans, Jean-Baptiste le jeune wrote his father a glowing description of Louisiana, praising the Spanish authorities who encouraged Acadians to settle there.
+He and his father exchanged letters, and in April 1766, while on business in New Orleans, Jean-Baptiste le jeune wrote his father a glowing description of Louisiana, praising the Spanish authorities who encouraged Acadians to settle there.
 The letter, long thought to have survived only in abstract, was copied word-for-word by a French official and deposited in the French naval archives, where it was recently discovered and translated by French-Canadian scholars.
 No other document that has come to light offers a clearer insight into the struggles of the Acadians who came to Louisiana, and few other documents offer so poignant a picture of a son's devotion to parents he had not seen since childhood: "I shall forget myself sooner than [I shall] forget you both," he wrote to them, "the kindnesses that you have rendered me are always in my thoughts, and I never miss offering them to God in my prayers for your dear preservation and ask of you also to do the same in return and to continue your friendship to both of us and to please me by giving me your precious news as often as possible....
 I can only assure you of the profound and obedient respect with which I am, my very dear father and mother, your very humble" son.
 Germain presented his son's letter to French officials and joined other Acadians in beseeching the French government to finance their emigration to Louisiana.
-Unwilling to aid a rival nation even though it recently had been an ally, French authorities refused their request, and the Acadians remained in France.
+Unwilling to aid a rival nation even though it recently had been an ally, French authorities refused their request, and the Acadian exiles remained in France.
 Germain never saw his son again; he died at the hospital in Nantes, France, in October 1776, ten years after he received his son's letter from Louisiana.
 His wife Marie Trahan also did not survive the Acadians' ordeal in the mother country.

-Meanwhile, Germain's brother Joseph waited patiently for the French authorities to change their minds about Acadian emigration to Louisiana.
-A chance to leave France finally came in the early 1780s.
-Described as a 60-year-old plowman in the ship's record, Joseph, a widower and still unmarried, left France with two of his grown daughters--Marine, age 25, and Anne-Françoise, age 21--in late summer of 1785 aboard L'Amitié, the fifth of the Seven Ships sponsored by the Spanish government to resettle Acadians in Louisiana.
+Meanwhile, Germain's brother Joseph's chance to leave France finally came in the early 1780s.
+Described as a 60-year-old plowman in the ship's record, Joseph, a widower and still unmarried, sailed from France with two of his grown daughters--Marine, age 25; and Anne-Françoise, age 21--in late summer of 1785 aboard L'Amitié, the fifth of the Seven Ships, which reached New Orleans in early November.
 Another unmarried daughter, Marie-Marguerite, age 19, also sailed aboard L'Amitié but traveled with relatives.
-Marie-Marguerite married Antoine, son of Jean Rimbeau of Marseille, France, at New Orleans in January 1786.
+Marie-Marguerite married Antoine, son of Jean Rimbeau and Rose Ternul of Marseille, France, at New Orleans in January 1786.
 She did not follow her father and sisters to the Attakapas District but probably remained at New Orleans.
 Anne-Françoise married Joseph, son of Gaspard Sabot or Savot of Bonier, France, at Opelousas in December 1798.

 1

-Oldest son, Louis, born in Attakapas in c1769, the year after Jean-Baptiste le jeune's brother Grégoire was born in France, died at Grand Pointe in November 1837.
-The priest who recorded his burial said that Louis was 75 years old when he died, but he was "only" in his late 60s.
+Oldest son, Louis, born in Attakapas in c1769, the year after Jean-Baptiste le jeune's brother Grégoire was born in France, died at Grande Pointe in November 1837.
+The priest who recorded the burial said that Louis was age 75 when he died; he was in his late 60s.
 Louis's last will, dated 3 September 1836 and filed at the St. Martinville courthouse, mentioned no wife or children, only a surviving sister, Martha, who also never married.
 Louis outlived his younger married brothers by a decade.

 2

-Urbain, born at Attakapas in July 1771, married Éloise, daughter of fellow Acadian Jean-Baptiste Guidry of Grand Pointe, at the St. Martinville church, St. Martin Parish, in May 1813; Éloise's brother Jean-Baptiste, fils had married Urbain's sister Marguerite back in June 1806.
-All of the Acadian Semeres of South Louisiana are descended from Urbain and Eloise.
-Their son Jean Baptiste le jeune was born at Grand Pointe in January 1816, Placide in June 1818, Julien in November 1820, Onésime in June 1823, and Joachim in March 1826.
+Urbain, born at Attakapas in July 1771, married Éloise, daughter of fellow Acadians Jean-Baptiste Guidry, fils and Marie Madeleine Breaux of Grande Pointe, at the St. Martinville church, St. Martin Parish, in May 1813; Éloise's brother Jean-Baptiste III had married Urbain's sister Marguerite back in June 1806.
+Urbain and Éloise's son Jean Baptiste le jeune was born at Grand Pointe in January 1816, Placide in June 1818, Julien in November 1820, Onésime in June 1823, and Joachim in March 1826.
 Their daughters married into the Carlin and Dupuis families.
-Urbain died at his home at Grande Pointe in February 1826; the priest who recorded his burial said that Urbain died at "age about 50 years," but he was 54.
+Urbain died at his home at Grande Pointe in February 1826; the priest who recorded the burial said that Urbain died at "age about 50 years"; he was 54.

 2a

-Placide married Marie Zéolide, called Zéolide, daughter of fellow Acadian Marcellin Melançon, at the St. Martinville church, St. Martin Parish, in December 1839.
-Their son Sosthène was born at Grand Pointe in October 1840, Urbain le jeune, also called Urbain Adelina or Valérien, in December 1846, Euphémon in September 1849, Treville in January 1858, Jean Baptiste le jeune in late 1858 but died at age 2 in September 1860, and Ferjus was born in July 1860.
+Placide married Marie Zéolide, called Zéolide, daughter of fellow Acadians Marcellin Melançon and Scholastique Guidry, at the St. Martinville church in December 1839.
+Their son Sosthène was born at Grande Pointe in October 1840, Urbain le jeune, also called Urbain Adelina or Valérien, in December 1846, Euphémon in September 1849, Treville in January 1858, Jean Baptiste le jeune in late 1858 but died at age 2 in September 1860, and Ferjus was born in July 1860.
 Their daughters married into the Gaussiran and Melançon families.
 Placide may have remarried in the 1860s to a much younger woman.
-His new wife, described only as "Mrs. Placide Semere," died at Grand Pointe in October 1867; the Breaux Bridge priest who recorded her burial noted that she was only 16 years old when she died.
+His new wife, described only as "Mrs. Placide Semere," died at Grande Pointe in October 1867; the Breaux Bridge priest who recorded the burial noted that she died "at age 16 yrs."
 This would have made her younger than some of Placide's children!

-Euphémon, by his first wife, married Marie Ophelia Melançon, probably at Breaux Bridge in the early 1870s.
+Euphémon, by his father's first wife, married cousin Marie Ophelia Melançon, probably at Breaux Bridge in the early 1870s.

 2b

-Jean Baptiste le jeune married Eremise, sometimes called Louisa, daughter of Henri Lagrange, at the Grand Coteau church, St. Landry Parish, in February 1849.
-Their son Alexandre was born probably at Grand Pointe in July 1851 but died at age 11 months in August 1852.
+Jean Baptiste le jeune married Eremise, also called Louisa, daughter of Henri Lagrange and Arthémise Olivier, at the Grand Coteau church, St. Landry Parish, in February 1849.
+Their son Alexandre was born probably at Grande Pointe in July 1851 but died at age 11 months in August 1852.

 2c

-In early November 1850, Julien, age 28, was an overseer on his paternal aunt Marthe's farm at Grand Pointe.
-Living with him and Marthe were Rose Semere, a 60-year-old black woman, and Louis Semere, a 10-year-old mulatto boy.
-Julien's succession record was filed at the St. Martinville courthouse in December 1855; he would have been 35 years old that year.
+Julien, age 28, was an overseer on his paternal aunt Marthe's farm at Grande Pointe in early November 1850.
+Living with him and Marthe were Rose Semere, a 60-year-old black woman, and Louis Semere, a 10-year-old mulatto boy, who may have been free persons of color.
+Julien's succession was filed at the St. Martinville courthouse in December 1855; he would have been age 35 that year.
 He does not seem to have married.

 2d